tmtxt/tmtxt.github.com/_posts/2013-01-16-jekyll-bootstrap-blogging-platform-for-geeks.md

 So what Jekyll do is just to parse your content, mainly written in markdown text, to a static website.
 It's also the engine used behind the Github pages.

-# Merits of Jekyll
+# Advantages of Jekyll

 ## It's static and It's fast

-As I mentioned before, what Jekyll do is to parse your markdown content to static html pages.
-Since it's static so it's really fast.
-Unlike the other dynamic platforms, everytime you load the pages, Jekyll server do nothing but return you a static html page.
+As I mentioned before, what Jekyll does is to parse your markdown content to static html pages.
+Since it's static, it's really fast.
+Unlike the other dynamic platforms, everytime you load the pages, Jekyll server does nothing but returns you a static html page.

-It's static but it doesn't mean that it doesn't not have the features like Wordpress or Blogspot.
-Jekyll has all blogging features including posts, comment system, tagging, archive,...
+It's static but it doesn't mean that it does not have the features like Wordpress or Blogspot.
+Jekyll has all those blogging features including posts, commenting system, tagging, archive,...

 ## Deployment

-Since Jekyll is the engine used behind Github, you can have a blog deployed on Github at no cost.
-You can even buy your own domain and follow the instruction on Github to setup Github to host your Jekyll blog with your own domain.
+Since Jekyll is the engine used behind Github, you can have your blog deployed on Github with no cost.
+You can even buy your own domain and follow the instruction on Github to setup Github to host your Jekyll blog with that domain.
 Moreover, you can set up your own Jekyll server on your own computer or on your VPS,...